L

 The short answer is: Yes, mostly.

 The S63TU4 inside the F90 M5 is a massive technical departure from the older M5 engines.
-BMW completely redesigned the oiling system, heavily increasing oil pressure and utilizing a quasi-dry sump setup to ensure the rod bearings are never starved of lubrication during 1.0G+ cornering.
+BMW completely redesigned the oiling system, heavily increasing oil pressure and utilizing a quasi-dry sump setup to ensure the BMW M5 Reliability & Real Costs are never starved of lubrication during 1.0G+ cornering.
 They also abandoned piezo injectors for far more reliable solenoid units, eliminating the “bore washing” syndrome.

 The F90’s Fatal Flaw: The Coolant Expansion Tank